Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Method

 where $y_i(M)$ is the prediction of CNN that the $i$-th input image of dark matter model M to be the NCDM model, where $M$ is either CDM or NCDM. $\bar{y}(\mathrm{CDM})$ is the average of $y_{i}({\rm CDM})$ over the CDM test images and the denominator of the right-hand side of Eq.(\ref{eq:chi_ml}) is the variance of the CNN outputs for CDM input images.

-And then, we conduct the KS test for the distribution of $\chi^2_i (\mathrm{CDM})$ and $\chi^2_i(\mathrm{NCDM})$ with \texttt{stats.ks\_2samp} method in \texttt{SciPy}\cite{scipy}.
+Then, we conduct the KS test for the distribution of $\chi^2_i (\mathrm{CDM})$ and $\chi^2_i(\mathrm{NCDM})$ with \texttt{stats.ks\_2samp} method in \texttt{SciPy} \citep{scipy}.
 The null hypothesis of our test is that there is no significant difference between the distribution of the $\chi^2$ for the CDM images and the NCDM images.
-We use the $p$-value = 0.01 ($\sim 2.6\sigma$) as the significance level in this work.
+This work uses the significance level of $p$-value = 0.01 ($\sim 2.6\sigma$).

-We note that the KS test employed here only tells us whether or not there is a significant difference between images of two different models, and thus it is not able to quantify whether the output model is correct or not.
-In order to further quantify this, we will introduce AUC in the next section.
+We note that the KS test employed here only tells us whether or not there is a significant difference between the images of the two models.
+Thus, it cannot quantify whether the output model is correct.
+To further quantify this, we will introduce AUC in the next section.